[111]-strained spin ice: Localization of thermodynamically deconfined monopoles

 \section{Introduction}

-The nearest-neighbor Ising model on the pyrochlore lattice, called \textit{spin ice}, is the quintessential frustrated magnetic system~\cite{anderson1956ordering, bramwell2020history, udagawa2021spin}.
-Its unusual properties include extensive zero-point entropy \cite{ramirez_zero-point_1999} and fractionalized excitations in the form of \textit{thermodynamically deconfined} magnetic monopoles~\cite{Castelnovo2008, castelnovo2012spin}.
-This work focuses on spin ice under uniaxial $[111]$-strain, see \autoref{fig:pyrochlores}.
+The nearest-neighbor Ising model on the pyrochlore lattice, called \textit{spin ice}, is the quintessential {three-dimensional} frustrated magnetic system~\cite{anderson1956ordering, bramwell2020history, udagawa2021spin}.
+Its unusual properties include extensive zero-point entropy~\cite{anderson1956ordering, singh_correction_2012} and fractionalized excitations in the form of \textit{thermodynamically deconfined} magnetic monopoles~\cite{Castelnovo2008, castelnovo2012spin}.
+This work focuses on spin ice under uniaxial $[111]$-strain; see \autoref{fig:pyrochlores}.
 Such strain preserves the extensive entropy corresponding to the thermodynamic Coulomb phase.
 Nonetheless, the strain leads to dramatic changes in the \emph{dynamics} of the monopoles.

-In the minimal, ``standard model'' of spin ice dynamics, single spins flip stochastically according to a Markovian heat-bath~\cite{Jaubert2011, hallen2022}.
-This leads to monopole diffusion in the isotropic case.
+In the minimal, ``standard model'' of spin ice dynamics, single spins flip stochastically according to a Markovian heat-bath~\cite{Jaubert2011}{, which} leads to monopole diffusion in the isotropic case~\cite{hallen2022}.
 Remarkably, the introduction of $[111]$-strain leads to qualitatively distinct monopole dynamics depending on the sign of the strain.
 If the strain increases the interactions between spins separated in the $[111]$-direction, the monopoles completely localize.
 In the opposite scenario, monopoles remain diffusive with a weak anisotropic correction to the diffusion tensor.
-Both, the dynamical localization and the anisotropic diffusion, manifest in macroscopic dynamical properties such as the magnetic noise spectrum~\cite{dusad2019magnetic, samarakoon2022anomalous}, which has been of much recent experimental interest.
-The zero-temperature thermodynamics are completely insensitive to (moderate amounts of) strain; the monopoles are thus excitations that are thermodynamically deconfined but \textit{dynamically localized}.
+Both the dynamical localization and the anisotropic diffusion manifest in macroscopic dynamical properties such as the magnetic noise spectrum~\cite{dusad2019magnetic, samarakoon2022anomalous}, which has been of much recent experimental interest. {Moderate amounts of strain preserve the ice degeneracy of all two-in-two-out states, and the monopoles remain thermodynamically deconfined excitations but become \textit{dynamically localized}.
 By this, we mean that a monopole excitation can be moved any distance at a finite, or even zero, energy cost; however, in the low-temperature limit, the timescale on which a monopole moves even a short distance diverges.}

-If one additionally includes stochastic ring exchanges of the ice background on top of the standard model dynamics, the localized monopoles become diffusive in the $(111)$-plane, leading to \textit{sub-dimensional} diffusion.
-In this sense, they are classical ``sub-dimensional excitations''~\cite{nandkishore2019fractons,pretko2020fracton}.
+If one additionally includes {fluctuations in} the ice background on top of the standard model dynamics, then the localized monopoles become diffusive in the $(111)$-plane, leading to \textit{subdimensional} diffusion.
+In this sense, they are classical ``subdimensional excitations''~\cite{nandkishore2019fractons,pretko2020fracton}.